The progression of open science at the University of Lorraine

 The indicators on data and codes are the result of a collaborative project between the Ministry of Higher Education and Research, the University of Lorraine and Inria.

 Since March 2023, publications available in HAL but without a DOI can be processed in the Monitor.
 In order to keep a coherence with the previous editions of the Monitor, the corpus continues to be the publications with DOI.
 It is nevertheless possible to look at the overall open access rate when publications without DOI are included.
-It drops from 69% to 61%.
-This is due to the important number of records without full text deposited in HAL, notably in the field of SHS.
+It drops from 65% to 67%.
+This is due to the important number of records without full text deposited in HAL.

 Indicators